unicorndog1/DCS-UrbanSandbox/README.md

 This is yet another helicopter sandbox with a whole lot of inspiration coming from I Love This Job mission pack.
 Helicopter ops within an urban enviroment with voiceovers and combat, choose a single mission or start a "shift" of three random missions.
 This is meant to be for when you want a quick helicopter action fix with minimal approach time.

+Missions include

+-- CSAR - with lots of variation.
+You can just do a landing and transport or do some actual searching within a defined radius.
+-- VIP rescue - A VIP is being transported, kill the escorts, spare the VIP and then rescue him -- Car chase - Someone is speeding around the town in a souped up car, track them down and destroy them -- Vehicle Inspection - There are a bunch of suspicious abandoned vehicles, check them out and then do a related task like transporting the bomb squad or hoising to the nearest airport -- And more, see the GitHub page

-Since all missions are randomly generated, you can play anywhere on the map or on the map of your choice with slight modifications, see end of file.
+The missions are designed around the Huey, but if you run as a multiplayer, you can use the dynamic spawn with whatever chopper you wish.
+Since all missions are randomly generated, you can play anywhere on the map or on the map of your choice with slight modifications, see the Github page

 ## Prequisities
 This mission uses Civilian Objects but will substitue units if it's not present (like the "yellow ambulance")

-Everything below is lightly edited AI generated summary.
-Better docs to come
+Everything below is AI generated with light editing, better documentation to come

 ## Table of Contents
 - [Starting Missions](#starting-missions)